 In the late 19th century, it was common for Brazilian students to complete their education in the UK.
 Experts speculate that this is how Jack Russell Terriers first came to be imported into the country.
-These Jack Russells were mated with Miniature Pinschers, Fox Terriers and Chihuahuas, creating mix puppies with distinctive triangular faces and tri-color coats.
+These Jack Russells were mated with Miniature Pinschers, Fox Terriers, and Chihuahuas, creating mixed puppies with distinctive triangular faces and tri-color coats.

-Once grown, these mix puppies became working dogs on coffee and rubber plantations where they proved themselves outstanding rodent hunters.
-In 2007, the Fédération Cynologique Internationale (FCI) recognized these dogs as a distinctive breed dubbed the Brazilian Terrier.
+Once grown, these mixed puppies became working dogs on coffee and rubber plantations where they proved themselves outstanding rodent hunters.
+In 2007, the Fédération Cynologique Internationale (FCI) recognized these terriers as a distinctive breed dubbed the Brazilian Terrier.

 3 Pros and Cons of Owning Brazilian Terrier